rondevera/twig/README.md

 Subcommands
 ===========

-Twig comes with two subcommands, `gh-open` and `gh-update`, which are handy for use with GitHub repositories.
+Twig comes with a few subcommands that are handy for use with GitHub
+repositories: `gh-open`, `gh-open-issue`, and `gh-update`.

 While inside a Git repo, run `twig gh-open` to see the repo's GitHub URL, and open a browser window if possible: